snowplow-archive/snowplow.github.com/_posts/2015-07-13-snowplow-r67-bohemian-waxwing-released.md

 <h2 id="snowplow-tracking">1.
 Embedded Snowplow tracking</h2>

-Both Scala Kinesis Enrich and Kinesis Elasticsearch Sink now have the ability to record Snowplow events from within the application themselves.
-These events include a `heartbeat` which is sent every 5 minutes so we know that the application is still alive and kicking, events for each `failure` in pushing events to the Kinesis streams or Elasticsearch and `initialization` and `shutdown` events.
+Both Scala Kinesis Enrich and Kinesis Elasticsearch Sink now have the ability to record Snowplow events from within the applications themselves.
+These events include:

+* A `heartbeat` which is sent every 5 minutes so we know that the app is still alive-and-kicking
+* Application `warning` events, e.g. if no enrichment configurations were found by Scala Kinesis Enrich
+* Events for each `failure` in pushing events to the Kinesis streams or Elasticsearch
+* Application `initialization` and `shutdown` events

 Adding Snowplow tracking to our Kinesis applications is exciting for two reasons: